liberland/docs/blockchain/dev/bootstrapping_new_testnet.md

 2023-01-03 12:27:50 ✌️  version 3.0.0-dev-2c2aac70051
 2023-01-03 12:27:50 ❤️  by Parity Technologies <admin@parity.io>, 2017-2023
 [...]
+2023-01-03 12:34:12 💤 Idle (1 peers), best: #0 (0x7899…7aac), finalized #0 (0x7899…7aac), ⬇ 0 ⬆ 0
 ```

 Make sure it shows `(1 peers)` (or more) in the logs after a minute.
+If not,
-If not, verify that your initial node is running and bootnode address is correct.
+verify that your initial node is running and bootnode address is correct.
+It's
+OK if it doesn't produce/finalize blocks yet, we need all nodes for that.

 ## 6. Verify